ana1487/mvie-app/frontend/README.md

             Step 6: Decide which database and how to store the favourites and the tech stack.

             Challenge: I'm not familiar with MongoDB and Express setup.
 So, might need to rely on Laravel with postgres in the last minute
-            -> Will need to learn MongoDB and Express in the next 2 days to implement the favourites feature properly -> Go back into the backend and implement the favourites feature using Laravel.
+            -> Will need to learn MongoDB and Express in the next 2 days to implement the favourites feature properly (DOING THIS)
+            -> Go back into the backend and implement the favourites feature using Laravel.
             */}

+            FEB 14:
+                        Made apis for backend work.
+                      1. WORK on Favourites page in the Frontend setting now.
+(6PM-11PM)

 FEB 15:
 Target: DEPLOY into Vercel or HEROKU depending on the backend choice.